nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 4. User approves the presentation:
 After reviewing the transaction details, the user confirms the request in the wallet, granting approval to present the A2Pay.
 5. Authorization Response sends A2Pay' to PSP':
-The wallet presents the A2Pay' including the `transaction_data_hashes` along with the OpenID4VP authorisation response to PSP' as requested.
+The wallet presents the A2Pay' including the `transaction_data_hashes` along with the OpenID4VP authorisation response to PSP' as HTTP POST request.
 6. PSP' acknowledges receipt of A2Pay':
 PSP’ confirms that the A2Pay has been successfully received and sends back the `redirect_uri` and `payment_status_uri` to the wallet.
 7. Wallet updates user on status presentation: